 The Secretariat for Catholic Human Services oversees a variety of agencies and programs which respond to people’s material, relational, emotional and spiritual needs.
-In addition to Catholic Social Services, the Secretariat includes Catholic Health Care Services, Nutritional Development Services, and the Office for Community Development.
+In addition to Catholic Social Services, the Secretariat includes Catholic Housing and Community Services, Nutritional Development Services, and the Office for Community Development.

 Nutritional Development Services